ros-navigation/docs.nav2.org/docs/setup_guides/urdf/setup_urdf.md

     <xacro:sphere_inertia m="0.5" r="${(wheel_radius+wheel_zoff-(base_height/2))}"/>
 ```

-#### NOTE
+!!! note

     We did not add any inertial or collision properties to our `base_footprint` link since this is a virtual and non-physical link.

 Build your project and then launch RViz using the same commands in the previous section.